ioos/vocabularies/README.md

 Recommendations for Keywords usage have yet to be developed.
 In the meantime, for local to regional provider the relevant IOOS RA should be used as a keyword, using the spelling from the [IOOS Organization vocabulary](http://mmisw.org/ont/ioos/organization).
 Additional recommended keywords include geographical regions and parameters (observed properties) served.

 ## Other vocabularies and vocabulary-related concepts

 ### Higher-level categories and vocabulary mappings
-The background, IOOS use, and mappings of high-level categories and vocabulary mappings vocabularies for observed properties is partially described in [#References (1)].
+The background, IOOS use, and mappings of high-level categories and vocabulary mappings vocabularies for observed properties is partially described in [(1)](#references).
 Terms from these vocabularies may be useful as service Keywords and for other data-discovery uses.
 These MMI-based resources include:
   - [IOOS Core Variable Vocabulary](http://mmisw.org/ont/ioos/core_variable).
 "The 26 IOOS core variables"
   - [IOOS Societal Benefit Areas](http://mmisw.org/ont/ioos/societal_areas)
   - [IOOS Category Vocabulary](http://mmisw.org/ont/ioos/category)

 ### Units of Measure
 Units of Measure do not make up a vocabulary per se, but rather a mix of vocabulary terms and a syntax for combinations.
 At this time, IOOS encourages but does not require the use of [UCUM](http://unitsofmeasure.org/) or [UDUNITS](http://www.unidata.ucar.edu/software/udunits/); UDUNITS is the de-facto standard in the CF convention.
 Versions of these units systems should be kept in mind (eg, UDUNITS-1 vs UDUNITS-2).
 [ERDDAP / NOAA CoastWatch has a very useful page that includes comparisons of UDUNITS and UCUM, converters among the units systems, and a discussion of UDUNITS-1 and UDUNITS-2](http://coastwatch.pfeg.noaa.gov/erddap/convert/units.html).
 Another relevant effort is [QUDT](http://www.qudt.org/), previously sponsored by NASA and now managed by a group that includes OGC O&M developer Simon Cox.

 ## Vocabulary Search Testing
 ### Testing capability of SPARQL queries to assist catalog searches
 Most catalog services provide some search mechanisms of the metadata fields.
 However, these tend to be limited to exact matches or specific fields but not able to find data that is somewhat related or same data that is labeled differently.
 Searching for like or similar terms is an important step towards improving the search capability within data catalogs like THREDDS or geoportal catalog services.
 In this section, IOOS is testing automated search capabilities and discovery of terms based on relationships established in mapping vocabulary.
 This is an attempt to create a tunnel or mechanism by which more intelligent searches can be made.